tecz/tree_maker_cli/README.md

 A command-line tool to generate a tree structure of a folder and its contents, useful for when you need to add context to your GPT prompts.

+## Features

+- Generates a visual representation of a directory's structure
+- Supports customizable depth limiting
+- Allows excluding specific files and directories
+- Provides options to include or exclude hidden files
+- Output can be saved to a file or copied to the clipboard

 ## Usage

 ### Installation